Your expert guide to planning an awesome 2 week Yucatán itinerary

 Spend day 9 in the gorgeous town of Izamal, a “Pueblo Magico” that is sometimes also called the Yellow City or the “City of Three Cultures.”

-Originally founded by the Maya and later a Spanish colonial centre, over 80 Maya structures have been located in the cityn.
-Continuously occupied for 2,000 years, you will find that the Mayan language and traditions are still alive in this fascinating yellow city.
+This city has been continuously occupied for 2,000 years, and you will find that the Mayan language and traditions are still alive in this fascinating yellow city as well over 80 Maya structures.

 ✅ Kinich Kakmó is the largest pyramid in Izamal and the highest in Yucatán.
 It is free to enter and you can climb right to the top for some breathtaking views.